moorepants/learn-multibody-dynamics/orientation.rst

    *Image copyright HobbyKing, used under fair use for educational purposes.*

-If we introduce two additional auxiliary reference frames: :math:`B` and :math:`C`, we can use three successive simple rotations to go from :math:`A` to :math:`D`.
-Using the same technique for the successive simple rotations above, but now managing the three dimensional rotations, we can formulate the direction cosine matrices for the reference frames.
+If we introduce two additional auxiliary reference frames: :math:`B` and :math:`C`, we can use three successive simple orientations to go from :math:`A` to :math:`D`.
+Using the same technique for the successive simple orientations above, but now managing the three dimensional orientations, we can formulate the direction cosine matrices for the reference frames.

 .. _gimbal: https://en.wikipedia.org/wiki/Gimbal
 .. _revolute joints: https://en.wikipedia.org/wiki/Revolute_joint

-Watch this video to get a sense of the rotation axes for each intermediate auxiliary reference frame:
+Watch this video to get a sense of the orientation axes for each intermediate auxiliary reference frame:

 .. raw:: html